ericdSG/python-package/README.md

 environemnt.
 It will create a new directory `src/python_project.egg-info/` that contains the binaries for your project and should be `.gitignore`'d.

 :warning: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
-Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.
+If you have issues, ensure that `pip>=21.3`.
+Failing that: `setuptools>=64.0`.

-## Other data
+## Other recommendations

-This repo only contains the necessary directories to create a valid Python package from source code.
-You will certainly want to create other directories.
+This repo describes the necessary files and directory structure to create a valid Python package, but you will certainly want to create other directories to organize your code.
 There are a few considerations to keep in mind:

-- Source code should always go in `src/`
+- Python source code should always go in `src/`.
+Anything outside this directory will not be packaged by setuptools.
 - In general, it is bad practice to commit data directly to git.
 It is better to use another service like DVC or git-lfs.

-## Recommendations
+  - Consider having a single top-level `data/` directory that contains only and all the input/output data for your project (i.e. no processing scripts).
+Don't forget to add `data/` to `.gitignore`!
+- The principle holds for other kinds of content, such as experiment runs.

-- Have a _**concise**_ section in your README with copy/paste steps for:
+- To help users get off the ground quickly, add a (concise!) section in your README with copy/paste steps for:
   1. Installation - submodule initialization, conda environment setup, pip package install
   2. Basic usage - a minimal working example of how to get your code running
-- Have a single top-level `data/` directory that contains only and all the input/output data for your project (i.e. no processing scripts).
-Don't forget to add `data/` to `.gitignore`!
-- The principle holds for other kinds of content, such as experiment runs.